taugust777/1D-Barotropic-QG-Model/README.md

 # Model Parameters

-nx -> grid points
+nx -> number of spatial grid points

-lx -> length
+lx -> domain length (m)

-nt -> number of time frames
+nt -> number of time steps

-dt -> time step
+dt -> time step (s)

 u -> zonal velocity component (m/s)

 $\beta$ (beta) -> planetary vorticity gradient (/ms)

-e -> amplitude
+e -> initial disturbance amplitude

 k = 4 * np.pi / lx -> wavenumber

-$\omega$ (omega)  -> relaxation factor
+$\omega$ (omega)  -> SOR relaxation factor

-$\epsilon$ (tol) -> tolerance
+$\epsilon$ (tol) -> SOR convergence tolerance

 # Output Example

 ![Example for Model Output](images/Baro_QG_Model_Output.png)

+The model reproduces the expected propagation of a barotropic Rossby-wave disturbance.
+The output figure above shows the evolution of the streamfunction throughout the model run and the corresponding spatial structure at a selected time step.

 # Packages

 The only packages needed to run this model are numpy and matplotlib.

-The goal of this model was to create a simple, easy-to-use code to examine Rossby Wave propagation.
+# Use

 The code here is free and available to download, use, and can be modified any way.
 I do ask for an appropriate acknowledgement should it be used in any kind of project, publication, teaching material, etc.

 # Reference Links